 I am a proud product of the Cherokee County School System.
 I graduated from Sequoyah High School in 2006.
 In high school, the educators that utilized different approaches and tools to teach me inspired me.
 It was there that I decided to become a teacher.
 I attended Kennesaw State University where I received a Bachelor’s degree in Education.
 Soon after, I received certifications in middle grades Language Arts, Reading, and Special Education General Curriculum.
 After college, I planted my roots at E. T. Booth Middle School as paraprofessional in the special needs classroom for a couple of years.
 Not wanting to leave such a special place, I moved a couple of doors down and became a 6th grade Language Arts teacher.
-Most recently I completed my Master's Degree at Berry College, and I became a gifted endorsed teacher.
+Most recently I completed my Specialist in Education Degree at The University of West Georgia, and I became a gifted endorsed teacher.
 This is where I find myself today, teaching a subject that I love to students that I love!